NGEK12002U Groundwater Geochemistry

 - Trace water chemistry as it develops in the hydrological cycle: in rain water, through the aquifer and to its discharge, by using major ion chemistry, and other solutes, as natural tracers.

-- Formulate problem-specific equations for geochemical processes encountered by flowing groundwater, such as mineral dissolution and precipitation, ion exchange, diffusion and dispersion, surface adsorption and redox processes.
+- Formulate problem-specific chemical reaction equations for geochemical processes encountered by flowing groundwater, such as mineral dissolution and precipitation, ion exchange, diffusion and dispersion, surface adsorption and redox processes.

-- Use groundwater chemistry data to delineate hydrological
+- Use groundwater chemistry data to delineate the geology,

 Exercises and assignments comprise real datasets, presenting the students with major global groundwater quality issues of today.